 According to initial plans, Zenit-2SLBF/Fregat-SB would carry the 2,400-kilogram Spektr-RG spacecraft into a highly elliptical orbit around the Earth with a perigee of 491 kilometers, an apogee of 411,490 kilometers and an inclination 51.4 degrees toward the Equator.
 From there, Spektr-RG would use its own propulsion system and a gravitational pull of the Moon to reach a "halo" orbit around the L2 (Lagrange) point.
 However by mid-2012, this scenario was reportedly dropped in favor of a direct flight to the L2 point.
 In the absence of a reliable X-band trajectory measurement system, which engineers never had a chance to test during the ill-fated Phobos-Grunt mission, planners preferred to spend more time and propellant on the direct flight.
 Such trajectory would give mission control more time to assess the actual path of the spacecraft after the launch and to calculate the amount of orbit correction necessary for reaching the final destination.
 Planners estimated that three or four orbit corrections would be required during the mission.

-In any case, Spektr-RG would likely be the first Russian (or Soviet) spacecraft reaching any of the Lagrange points, which considered as carrying great potential for new-generation scientific missions and, lately, as a destination for manned space flight and even competing with such traditional goals of astronauts and cosmonauts as bases on the Moon and expeditions to Mars.
-According to sources at Keldysh Applied Mathematics Institute, IPM, which plans trajectories of Russian space missions, a favorable launch window conserving the most of the propellant on a direct flight for Spektr-RG would be on Dec.
+In any case, Spektr-RG would likely be the first Russian (or Soviet) spacecraft reaching any of the Lagrange points, which considered as carrying great potential for new-generation scientific missions and, lately, as a destination for manned space flight (at least those around the Moon) and even competing with such traditional goals of astronauts and cosmonauts as bases on the Moon and expeditions to Mars.
+According to sources at Keldysh Applied Mathematics Institute, IPM, which plans trajectories of Russian space missions, a favorable launch window conserving the most of the propellant on a direct flight for Spektr-RG would open on Dec.
 30, 2014.

 The scientific payload of Spektr-RG was ultimately limited to two instruments -- a 760-kilogram eRosita built in Germany and a 350-kilogram Russian ART-XC telescope developed by the VNIIEF nuclear research center in the city of Sarov.
 Still, project scientists promised a revolutionary data in the field of so-called high-energy astrophysics.
 Unlike previous orbital X-ray telescopes, such as European XMM Newton and NASA's AXAF Chandra, which were equipped with instruments with narrow angles of view, Spektr-RG would enable a wide-angle survey of the sky.
 Thus, the spacecraft could be used to compile a global map of X-ray sources, such as black holes, neutron stars and white dwarfs.
 According to Mikhail Pavlinsky, Deputy Director of Moscow-based Space Research Institute, IKI, Spektr-RG would deliver sensitivity and survey depth 30 times greater than it would be possible with previous instruments.
 Telescope eRosita will be sensitive to electromagentic waves from 0.5 to 10 keWalts and ART-XC will be registering from 6 to 30 keWalts.